Bios-Marcel/cordless/README.md

 **WARNING: Third party clients are discouraged and against the Discord TOS.**

-Cordless is a a custom [Discord](https://discordapp.com) client that aims to have a low memory footprint and be aimed at power-users.
+Cordless is a custom [Discord](https://discordapp.com) client that aims to have a low memory footprint and be aimed at power-users.

 The application only uses the official Discord API and doesn't send data to